Finnoy Travel - Travel Stories and Reviews

 Bad Management

-For a new employee in any organization it would be a great start if you feel welcomed and valued.
-However, it is inevitable to encounter workplaces which have bad management.
+A new employee in any organisation would be organised if you feel welcomed and valued.
+However, it is organisations which have bad management.
 For example, one study conducted by a researcher at the Finnish Institute of Occupational Health says that perceived bullying and unfair or inappropriate treatment in the workplace predicts depression.
-Sometimes the fact that the same rules do not apply to all employees or inconsistency in the treatment of employees can also indicate abuse of power in the workplace.
-For example, one employee does not have to submit a sick leave certificate in a certain situation, but another must submit a certificate, even if his situation is completely similar, which indicates unjust treatment between employees which is entirely wrong.
+Sometimes, the fact that the same rules do not apply to all employees or there is an inconsistency in the treatment of employees can also indicate abuse of power in the workplace.
+For example, one employee does not have to submit a sick leave certificate in a certain situation.
+Still, another must submit a certificate, even if his situation is completely similar, which indicates unjust treatment between employees, which is entirely wrong.

-Another concrete example of the abuse of power in the workplace, is in the division of work tasks, there is constantly a situation where others get praised, and one person is always left with a task that is not valued or that no one else would have wanted.
-It is also an alarming sign if in workplace meetings, one employee never gets to speak or this employee's ideas are constantly seen as bad or ignored while another colleague later gets credit for the same idea.
-This kind of situation when repeated causes one employee to be labelled as less important than others because it has been shown in a way that he does not have the same value in the workplace as others.
+Another concrete example of the abuse of power in the workplace is in the division of work tasks.
+There is constantly a situation where others get praised, and one person is always left with a task that is not valued or that no one else would have wanted.
+It is also an alarming sign if, in workplace meetings, one employee never gets to speak or this employee's ideas are constantly seen as bad or ignored.
+In contrast, another colleague later gets credit for the same idea.
+When repeated, This situation causes one employee to be labelled as less important than others because it has been shown that he does not have the same value in the workplace.
 Another sign of bad management is that your superior does not hear what the employees are saying.
 Every employee has a different situation in life.
-For example, one could be a morning person who prefers to do the morning shift and the other could be willing to do only evening or night shifts but still, the employer doesn't consider anything when planning the work shift schedules which consequently affects the employee's wellbeing negatively.
+For example, one could be a morning person who prefers the morning shift, and the other could be willing to do only evening or night shifts.
+However, the employer still doesn't consider anything when planning the work shift schedules, negatively affecting the employee's well-being.

 Overcoming Challenges

 Luckily, it has been taught to nursing students that problems can be solved with a nursing care plan.
 The same is true in your immigration life.
 The challenge of the language can be overcome with thorough dedication and commitment to learning it.
-Practice makes perfect so speaking the language as much as you can is the best way to develop your Finnish language skills.
+Practice makes perfect, so speaking the language as much as possible is the best way to develop your Finnish language skills.
 As a newbie at your workplace, your Finnish colleagues would strongly appreciate it if you tried hard to express yourself in Finnish.
 They'll understand well if you commit mistakes.
-Remember that by speaking the language, you develop your language skills while the people around you will appreciate it more as it's one way to effectively get integrated into the Finnish community.
-Later with consistent practice of the language, you'll see yourself improving.
+Remember that by speaking the language, you develop your language skills.
+At the same time, the people around you will appreciate it more as it's one way to get integrated into the Finnish community effectively.
+Later, with consistent language practice, you'll see yourself improving.

 With regards to preventing and managing burnout problems.
 Fortunately, employers and nursing staff can implement practices together to help prevent burnout.
-This requires the utilisation of strategies and measures to prevent burnout among nurses.
-If you feel stressed and overwhelmed due to work-related matters, you have the right to talk to your supervisor and as needed you can contact your employer's occupational health care (työterveydenhuolto).
-As an employee, these health care services are free but you need to verify from your written work contract the broad of health care services covered by your employer.
+This requires strategies to prevent burnout among nurses.
+You can talk to your supervisor if you feel stressed and overwhelmed due to work-related matters.
+You can contact your employer's occupational health care (työterveydenhuolto).
+As an employee, these health care services are free, but you need to verify from your written work contract the broad range of health care services covered by your employer.

-Don't you like your employer and solving problems is challenging?
-If your contract allows, it is recommended to apply for a position in another organization.
+Don't you like your employer, and solving problems is challenging?
+If your contract allows, it is recommended to apply for a position in another organisation

-In my almost decade of working in Finland, I have encountered different employers and yes, I can say I have had different experiences with each of them.
-A good employer is someone who is a good listener and does his or her job and someone who is not good at forgetting his/her promises.
+In my almost decade of work in Finland, I have encountered different employers, and yes, I have had different experiences with each of them.
+A good employer is someone who is a good listener and does their job and someone who is not good at forgetting their promises.
 For example, an employer who fails to pay your salary on time is a bad sign of being not concerned about an employee's basic rights.
 Employers in Finland are obliged by law to pay salaries on time as agreed on your working contract.
-Luckily, it is really rare that salaries are paid late.
+Luckily, it is rare for salaries to be paid late.
 Another alarming sign of a bad employer is someone who fails to compensate you for a task done as you have originally mutually agreed.
-For example, not paying you extra bonuses for previously asking you to extend your shifts and making promises for certain compensation.
-It is very important to check your pay slips every time that you are being paid the right salary you're entitled to.
-Take into account the number of working hours done, and update possible changes to your working hours in the official work shift plan at your workplace.
+For example, you are not paying extra bonuses for previously asking you to extend your shifts and making promises for certain compensation.
+It is essential to check your pay slips every time that you are being paid the right salary you're entitled to.
+Consider the number of working hours done, and update possible changes to your working hours in your workplace's official work shift plan.
 A good employer won't have any issues paying an employee's correct salary and on time.

 Always make a written work contract.